 The Program has invested fourteen years implementing an adaptive management program to test strategies for increasing suitability of whooping crane habitat in the AHR.
 One area of focus has been the impact of a sediment deficit at the upstream end of the AHR on channel morphology.
 More specifically, channel incision and narrowing has occurred downstream of a clearwater hydropower return and Program stakeholders are concerned those impacts could progress downstream through time, impeding our ability to maintain the wide, unvegetated, braided river morphology that is suitable for whooping crane roosting.
 Concerns about incision emerged in the 1980s, approximately 40 years after the Johnson No. 2 Hydropower Return (J2 Return) began operations.
 Several investigations were conducted in the late 1990s and early 2000s to evaluate the magnitude of the deficit and develop the concept of sediment augmentation into a management action to be implemented during the First Increment of the Program (2007-2019).

-During the First Increment of the Program, Adaptive Management Plan (AMP; PRRIP 2007)) activities included additional monitoring, modeling, and evaluation of the feasibility and performance of various strategies to augment sediment.
+During the First Increment of the Program, Adaptive Management Plan (AMP; PRRIP 2007) activities included additional monitoring, modeling, and evaluation of the feasibility and performance of various strategies to augment sediment.
 By 2016, Program decision makers advised by the Independent Science Advisory Committee (ISAC) concluded the best way to evaluate the performance of sediment augmentation was to initiate a full-scale sediment augmentation management experiment designed to offset the total sediment deficit downstream of the J2 Return.
 Implementation began in 2017 and annual augmentation continued through 2022.
 Subsequent chapters of this document present analyses and interpretation of data collected prior to and during the sediment augmentation experiment.
 The objective of this introductory chapter is to provide an overview of the body of research and monitoring that led to implementation of full-scale augmentation.
 This begins with work leading up to Program initiation in 2007, including efforts to quantify the magnitude of the sediment deficit in the AHR and devise a sediment augmentation concept to be implemented under the AMP.
 We then transition to a description of adaptive management implementation efforts during the First Increment leading up to the full-scale augmentation experiment.
 The chapter concludes with an overview of full-scale augmentation including the location, timing, and magnitude of augmentation operations.

 Pre-Program monitoring, modeling, and research 1978-2006